zkmkarlsruhe/bias-workshop/README.md

 #### 4 Read the text of the sections
-With our code running in the background, you can now take a look a et ach section.
-The two sections you should mind are called: Setting up the Input Function & Fairness Indicators Helper Functions.
+With our code running in the background, you can now take a look a each section.
+The two sections *Setting up the Input Function* & *Fairness Indicators Helper Functions* are only interesting for skilled programmers who want to know more about how we handle the data and use the TFMA library.

 We have hidden most of the code, but if you are interested you can peak into it by double clicking on the section (if it is not collapsed yet), but this is not mandatory.

 #### 5 Explore bias using the Fairness Indicators tool
-When the code has finally evaluated you should see a window at the bottom of the Train & Evaluate section.
+When the code has finally evaluated you should see a window at the bottom of the *Train & Evaluate* section.

 Using this window we can explore the performance of our recently trained neural network.
 Please select different metrics on the left.
 By hovering of a metric with your mouse you should see an explanation of it.